Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Our Black hole solutions with a Linear Equation of State

 In order to compute the Noether charge, we use the Komar formula \cite{Komar:1958wp}.
 As shown in Ref. \cite{Aros:1999kt}, this expression can also be associated with the Noether conserved charge, including boundary terms in the action, which, in the absence of a cosmological constant, leads to the conserved charge being twice the value obtained from the Komar formula.

 Substituting into Equation \eqref{Entropia}

-Thus, following Wald’s methodology, we find that, the entropy obeys the area law.
+We denote by $\ell$ the unit of length.
+Accordingly, the geometrized mass has dimensions $[M]=\ell$, so that the ratio $M/r$ is dimensionless.
+Moreover, consistency with the usual first law of thermodynamics, $dM=T_H\,dS$, together with $[T_H]=\ell^{-1}$, requires the entropy to have dimensions $[S]=\ell^2$.
+This is consistent with the entropy expression in Eq. \eqref{Area} when geometrized units are adopted \cite{CamaradS:2013pcy}.
+Thus, following Wald’s procedure, we find that the entropy obeys the area law.
 This is a non-trivial result, since, when other methodologies are employed, the entropy of black holes in the presence of matter usually does not follow the area law \cite{Ma:2014qma}.